 This video is geared to the intermediate potter.
 It covers raku clay, handbuilding, slab construction, slip painting, wheel throwing, manipulated shapes, glazing, kiln firing and smoking.

-11. PAUL SOLDNER – Thrown and Altered Clay – A Retrospective
+11. PAUL SOLDNER (VHS) – Thrown and Altered Clay – A Retrospective

 Paul Soldner introduced American system raku and changed the course of contemporary ceramics.
 This video shows the evolution of his work over forty years, from functional thrown stoneware to his non-functional thrown stoneware to his non-functional raku sculptural forms, and cast bronze pieces.
 There are also segments of the artist throwing, altering, assembling, glazing and firing a piece.